cjumel/dotfiles/README.md

 make
 ```

-This will automatically:

-- create some alternative git-ignored configuration files
-- create symbolink links for all the configuration files with Stow
+This will automatically create symbolink links for all the configuration files with Stow.
+This will

-This will **not** install any software: this needs to be done manually and depends on your operating
+**not** install any software: this needs to be done manually and depends on your operating system.
-system.

 During the `make` command, if some files exist where Stow want to create symbolic links, Stow will
 fail.
 In that case, you can either remove or rename the conflicting files and run `stow .` again